What is enterprise resource planning (ERP)?

 What is an ERP system?

-From a technical perspective, ERP systems are integrated platforms built around a central database that stores all business information in standardized formats.
-When you enter data in one module — whether it's a customer order, inventory receipt, or employee timesheet — the system updates related records across all connected modules through real-time data sync.
+ERP systems are integrated platforms built around a central database that stores all business information in standardized formats.
+When you enter data in one module, the system updates related records across all connected modules through real-time data sync.

-Modern ERP platforms use a modular architecture where each business function operates as a separate module, keeping data flow between them.
+Each business function operates as a separate module, keeping data flow between them.
 This technical integration ensures every department works with identical, up-to-date information pulled from the same central source.
-An example of ERP system architecture includes core modules for finance, human resources, supply chain, and customer management — we will look at them closely later.
+An example of ERP system architecture includes core modules for finance, human resources, supply chain, and customer management.

 How do ERP systems work?

 Here's something that confuses many business owners: ERP isn't actually one single software program.
 It’s more of a whole category of business software made up of different modules that work together.
-Think of it like a smartphone — you have individual apps for different tasks, but they all share the same operating system and data.
 ERP system integration connects these various modules so that information flows automatically between them.
 This creates a smooth ERP process flow throughout your entire operation.

 Instead of having separate systems that don't share data, ERP creates one place where everything connects.
 Product-based companies typically use modules for accounting, inventory management, and customer relationships, while service businesses focus more on project management and professional services automation.
 But how exactly do different types of businesses use this type of software?